ayoffie/docs/services/Cloudant/api/replication.md

 This means that you must replicate from `database1` to `database2`, and separately from `database2` to `database1`.

+Start with a sample database, take your pick:  https://examples.cloudant.com/animaldb or https://examples.cloudant.com/movies-demo

 ## Important notes

 Replications can severely impact the performance of a Cloudant cluster.